shopware/docs/guides/plugins/plugins/storefront/add-custom-controller.md

 }
 ```

-Now we can create a new example method with a `Route` annotation which has to contain our route, in this case it will be `/example`.
+Now we can create a new example method with a `Route` attribute which has to contain our route, in this case it will be `/example`.
 The route defines how our new method will be accessible.

 Below you can find an example implementation of a controller method including a route, where we render an `example.html.twig` template file with a template variable `example`.